rpatterson/prunerr/README.rst

 Start by writing your ``~/.config/prunerr.yml`` `configuration file`_.

-Once configured, you may run individual sub-commands once, run all operations once as configured using the ``$ prunerr exec`` sub-command, or run all operations in a polling loop using the ``$ prunerr daemon`` sub-command.
-See the `Order of Operations`_ section for a detailed description of the operations.
+Once configured, you may run individual sub-commands once, run all operations once as configured using the ``$ prunerr apply`` sub-command, or run all operations in a polling loop using the ``$ prunerr daemon`` sub-command.
+See the `Download Item Life-cycle`_ section for a detailed description of the stages.
 Use the CLI help to list the other sub-commands and to get help on the individual sub-commands::

   $ prunerr --help
-  $ prunerr exec --help
+  $ prunerr apply --help

 If using the Docker container image, the container can be run from the command-line as well::